MinervaRose/MinervaRose.github.io/docs/_posts/2023-04-12-flying-saucer-applique.markdown

 Add a bit of light reflection on the cockpit, either with a few surface crochet st, or sewing some white thread.

 Add lights.
 If you know how to make French knots, this is your time to shine.
-Otherwise sewing in small knots of yarn.
+Otherwise you may want to sew in small knots of yarn.

 ![UFO simple crochet appliqué by VioletAndOberon](/images/img-flying-saucer-granny.JPG)